-BETTER LIVING Projects was established in 2016 with a mission to create new skills and employment with a durable income for women in India through sales of ethical fashion products in Norway.
+The idea of Better Living Projects AS came about during the spring of 2016 with the mission to create new skills and employment with a stable income for women in India through sales of ethical textile products to businesses in Norway.

 We envision a world where every woman is financially independent.

-- All of our project is locally run by community members themselves.
+All of our projects currently are and will always be locally run by community members themselves.

 The UN Sustainable Development Goals (SDGs) are the blueprint to achieve a better and more sustainable future for all.
 To help accelerate progress in our core areas (more info below) we offer ethically sourced merchandise products for businesses.
 The service delivery of our products includes: